Installation for SPIKE

 nylon insert nuts on a nylon threaded post.
 They are not going to vibrate or work loose.
 Also,

 think about the orientation of the speaker panel at any given time.
-This nuts are NEVER holding
+These nuts are NEVER

-the weight of the speakers and speaker plates.
-Either the panel is up and the nuts are just
+holding the weight of the speakers and speaker plates.
+Either the panel is up and the nuts are

-keeping the plates from sliding off of the threaded posts, or the panel is down and gravity is
+just keeping the plates from sliding off of the threaded posts, or the panel is down and

+gravity is holding them on.
+You close the panel and fold the head down...again, gravity is

 holding them on.
-You close the panel and fold the head down...again, gravity is holding them

-on.
-Then you tip the game back for transport and the panel is in its normal playing position.
+Then you tip the game back for transport and the panel is in its normal

-So in no scenario are the speaker plates hanging down with the nuts needing to support
+playing position.
+So in no scenario are the speaker plates hanging down with the nuts

 metal ones.
 I also know the metals ones have even a bigger issue with the threaded tops of them